 Grinding Noise When Braking Sometimes

 Many components can cause a grinding noise in a car's braking system.
 Some components need a simple fix that costs little or nothing, others can get very involved and cost thousands.

 The most common problem that causes a grinding noise in a car's braking system is that the brake pads or shoes have worn out and the metal backing of the brake pad is contacting the surface of the rotor.

 Sometimes there are warning signs before this grinding starts; for example, the brake pedal feels soft or travels too far before the brakes engage.
 There are also situations where there are no warning signs and the brake material becomes brittle and falls off the backing in one quick swipe.

-Not that anyone would listen to my advice, but I’ll give it anyway.
-A good routine is to start your vehicle, let it idle for about fifteen seconds or more, listen to the engine for any unusual sounds, drive the first mile with no loud noises to distract you while you listen to the vehicle for any unusual sounds.
+A good routine is to start your vehicle, let it idle for about fifteen seconds or more, listen to the engine for any unusual sounds, and drive the first mile with no loud noises to distract you while you listen to the vehicle for any unusual sounds.
 A couple taps on the brake pedal is a good idea too.
 If all is well, crank it up and enjoy the ride.

 Other Causes of Grinding Noises From Brakes